trevcor/slalomLab/README.md

 * Credentials in the chat room.

-* Create a new job.
+* Create a new item.
 Start the job name with your last name and select freestyle project.

 * Scroll down to "Source Code Management" and add your repo to the job.